MerjaKreivi/Social-Media-Text-Annotator/readme_How_to_install_and_run.md

 ## INSTALL, SET UP VENV, and RUN

-The instructions how to install, set up virtual environment, run, and quit API is presented shortly in 'readme_How_to_install_and_run' -file.

 ## Getting started

 It is recommended to use virtual environment for using and testing the code.

-Usage of Python 3.7 or newer version is required.
+The use of Python 3.7 or newer version is required.
 Use "pip install" to install virtual environment packages.

 The code package of Social Media Text Annotator API needs for example following python library packages:

 Flask, pysqlite3, Flask-sqlalchemy, flask-restful, pytest, pytest-cov, Flask-Script, Flask-Migrate, Pillow, jsonschema, requests, pandas

 ## Set up python virtual environment for flask project